 Although Gail's work has spanned many different fields and materials, a lifelong obsession with the essential, ancient seed pod has informed her work in all media.
 Whether she is painting, hammering, folding, sewing, or working in fire, it doesn't matter what materials are in her hands- it's certain that the varied forms of the Pod, the vessel of life, will emerge.

 Her work has been recognized and awarded through publication in many trade magazines, including Ornament, Beadwork, Bead and Button, Lamagga, and several books have included her work in felt, glass, metals and paper.
 Awards include Saul Bell, 2009, an A.R.T.
-Grant and invitations to teach abroad which include trips to Japan, Switzerland, Netherlands, Denmark, Sweden, and Great Britain.
+Grant and invitations to teach abroad which include trips to Japan, Switzerland, Netherlands, Denmark, Sweden, Great Britain, Lithuania and the Bahamas.

 Her work focuses on capturing a moment in time, or just the perfect light.

 Mastering materials is her passion, this opens up her visual vocabulary towards illustrating ideas considering weight, light, mass and volume.

 She has taught workshops worldwide reveling in the arc and spark of the 'aha' moment.